Road has been defined as:

 Transfer of public road to another Roads Authority

-The Minister administering the Crown Lands Act 1989 may by an order published in the Government Gazette, transfer a public road (other than a Crown public road) from one roads authority to another.
+The responsible Minister may, by an order published in the Government Gazette, transfer a public road (other than a Crown road) from one roads authority to another.
 Such an order may not be made without the consent of both roads authorities.
-A Request form 11R (PDF 131KB) is required to effect the transfer on title.
+See section 150 Roads Act 1993 and the Dictionary in the Roads Act.
+A Request form 11R is required to effect the transfer on title.

 Classification and status of roads